alvisngan/AASD4010_deep_learning_1_project/README.md

 - Results, the model performance (test, valid), the loss, predictions (like use of confusion matrices etc...)
 - Also include the steps you took to tune your hyperparameter, architecture etc... (tell the whole story along the way)
 - Did you have a benchmark model?
--Did your plan of attack make sense, now you have a better idea?
+- Did your plan of attack make sense, now you have a better idea?
--Do you do differently next time?
+- Do you do differently next time?
--Conclusions
+- Conclusions

 ## Roles